msylvester/ArtGallery/README.md

 1. rake db:migrate rake db:seed
 1. rails server

-At this point, you should be able to browse to `http://localhost:3000` and you should see a list of awesome movies.

 The theme of tonight's class is *Security*.

-If you really like the topic of application security, see http://guides.rubyonrails.org/security.html
+If you really like the topic of application security and want to learn more, see http://guides.rubyonrails.org/security.html

 ## Warmup (10 minutes)

 1. Does the search bar work?
 If so, how does it work?
 2. Sign in.
-(Use the Users tab to see the list of accounts).
+(Click the Users navlink to see the list of accounts).
-2. Notice the navbar now says "Hello, you!"
+2. Notice how the navbar now says "Hello, you!"
-2. Change the code to display the user's name instead.
+2. Change the code to display the user's name instead of the word "you".

 ## SQL Injection Attacks

 These are dangerous.
-For a review of what I plan to cover in class, [this blog post is pretty good](http://gavinmiller.io/2015/fixing-sql-injection-vulnerabilities/).
+For a written review of what I plan to cover in class, [this blog post is pretty good](http://gavinmiller.io/2015/fixing-sql-injection-vulnerabilities/).

-Here's a general report from 2011 on security concerns for software, especially web apps: http://cwe.mitre.org/top25/archive/2011/2011_cwe_sans_top25.pdf
+Here's an interesting report from 2011 on security concerns for software, especially web apps: http://cwe.mitre.org/top25/archive/2011/2011_cwe_sans_top25.pdf

 ## Authentication and Authorization

-The words are similar, but these are two completely different concepts.
+These two words are similar, but connote two completely different concepts.

 I sum it up like this:

 * Authentication is *identification*.
 * Authorization is *permission*.

 You have to get both of these perfectly right, or your app will be insecure.
 The smallest weakness can be a disaster.
-(Google for hack on Citibank 2011)
+(Google for the  authorization hack on Citibank in 2011.)

 ## Encrypted Cookies with the `session[]` hash

 The `session` hash in Rails is a Ruby hash the provides an abstraction over a single cookie.
 This cookie:

 * Expires at the end of the browser session
-* Encrypts itself automatically on its way to the browser
-* Decrypts itself automatically on its way to the server
+* Can hold a maximum of 4K of data
 * Is automatically managed by the Rails framework
+  * With each request, Rails creates the `session` hash by decrypting cookie headers
+  * With each response, Rails encrypts the `session` hash contents into a Set-Cookie header.

+## Using Secure Passwords

+Here's my setup recipe:

+1. Use the 'bcrypt' in your Gemfile
+2. Add a column named `password_digest` to your User model
+2. Add the line `has_secure_password` to your User model class

+Here's how to use it:

+* When creating users, assign plain text passwords to the `password` and `password_confirmation` attributes
+* When authenticating a user, call the `.authenticate` method, passing the plain-text password attempt.
+It will return `false` if the wrong password was given, or the user object if the password was correct.

 ## Model Validations